CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Muon Beam at HIAF

 \subsection{Implications of Beam Parameters for the Muon $g\!-\!2$ Design}

-The optimal beam configuration for a precision muon $g\!-\!2$ measurement is a \emph{pulsed} beam distributed uniformly across as many bunches as possible, each separated by a constant time interval and possessing a minimal time width.
-From Table~\ref{tab:beam-comparison}, the proton intensity and energy available at HIAF are already comparable to those at Fermilab, an essential prerequisite for achieving a competitive muon flux.
+The optimal beam configuration for a precision muon $g\!-\!2$ measurement is a \emph{pulsed} beam with a large number of evenly spaced bunches, each having minimal time width.
+With proton intensity and energy comparable to Fermilab's, HIAF meets the essential prerequisite for a competitive muon flux.
 The next most critical parameter is the \textbf{repetition frequency}.
 At a fixed total proton intensity per second, a higher repetition rate corresponds to a smaller proton population per pulse and therefore to a lower instantaneous muon flux per bunch and allows for more uniform data accumulation over time.
-This is particularly beneficial for $g\!-\!2$, as excessive instantaneous rates can lead to severe \emph{pile-up} effects in the positron detection system, requiring a careful detector segmentation and waveform reconstruction design.
-The planned 10--12~Hz repetition rate for HIAF-U will provide a strong statistical advantage and high quality data taking of the experiment.
+This is particularly beneficial for $g\!-\!2$, as excessive instantaneous rates can lead to severe pile-up effects in the positron detection system, requiring a careful detector segmentation and waveform reconstruction design.
+The planned 10--12~Hz repetition rate for HIAF-U will provide a strong statistical advantage and enable high-quality data taking.

 Another key parameter is the \textbf{proton bunch time width}, which determines the temporal profile of injected muons in the storage ring.
 The time structure of the proton beam is largely inherited by the secondary muon beam, with only a minor additional broadening introduced by the pion production and decay processes at the target.
 Therefore, the achievable proton bunch width directly defines the minimum time width of the muon bunches delivered to the experiment.
-While Ref.~\cite{xu_feasibility_2025} adopted a conservative value of 400~ns, recent discussions with accelerator team at HIAF suggest that a narrower bunch of 100~ns or even less appears technically feasible.
-This flexibility is crucial because each bunch must be fully injected within one \emph{cyclotron period} of the storage ring,

-so that narrower bunches allow shorter $T_c$ and, consequently, operation at higher magnetic fields without temporal overlap between injections.
-Following the classical Brookhaven and Fermilab configurations, a stronger storage-field will improve the overall experimental precision (as discussed in Sec.~\ref{sec:sensitivity}).
+The conservative 400~ns bunch width assumed in Ref.~\cite{xu_feasibility_2025} can be reduced to 100~ns or even less, which is technically feasible at HIAF.
+This flexibility is crucial because each bunch must be fully injected within one cyclotron period of the storage ring, $T_c \propto \frac{\gamma m_\mu}{qB}$, so that narrower bunches allow shorter $T_c$ and, consequently, operation at higher magnetic fields without overlap between injections.
+A stronger storage field will improve the overall experimental precision, as discussed in Sec.~\ref{sec:sensitivity}.